Print Grocery Lists Reading Comprehension with Second Grade Work

 ||take-out, ketchup, lines, lists, works, grocery, shampoo, doing, print, store, during, money, toothpaste, figure, change, rather

 By Cathy Pearl

-If you went to the grocery store and bought the same thing every week, you would end up with a lot of things that you didn't need.
+1 If you went to the grocery store and bought the same thing every week, you would end up with a lot of things that you didn't need.
 Most people don't use a whole bottle of ketchup in one week.
-Milk doesn't last as long and needs to be bought more often.
+Other items do not last as long and may need to be bought more often.
 Each week before grocery shopping you will need to make a list.

-A list can be a piece of paper that is taped to refrigerator.
+3 A list can be a piece of paper that is taped to refrigerator.
 When you think of an item you need, you can write it on the list.
-Others make lists on their computers.
-On the list are the items that are bought the most.
-These items are always on the list.
+Some people make lists on their phones or computers.

 For the complete story with questions: click here for printable

 Copyright © 2018 edHelper